DrOptix/fem-complete-intro-containers/README.md

 Kubernetes is quite complicated and I want to learn more, especially the scale up and scale down aspects of it, but here is not the place for it.

     > Tip: if you have problems entering `sudo` password when setting up the minikube tunnel, just do an `sudo echo` to setup a `sudo` session.

+### OCI

+In this chapter there is an example on how to build an image with Buildah and then run that image with Buildah itself and with Podman.
+Keep in mind that the Podman example did not always work.
+I don't know why it's not working and I don't know why it worked, when it worked.